mccarlosen/laravel-mpdf/readme.md

 # Laravel Mpdf: Using Mpdf in Laravel 5 for generate Pdfs

-> Easily generate PDF documents from HTML right inside of Laravel using this mPDF wrapper.
+> Easily generate PDF documents from HTML right inside of Laravel using this mpdf wrapper.

 ## Installation